skim146/skim146.github.io/Textbooks.md

         A more encyclopedic text than KP, covering the same content with additional topics.
 Covers both currents and varifolds, but I only read the chapter on currents.
 I recommend supplementing this book with another book such as KP, as it is very terse and leaves many details to the reader.
 Still much more readable than Federer’s classical text on GMT though.
 Again, it lacks exercises so one would need to find another source for those.

+- **Partial Differential Equations**
+    - *Partial Differential Equations* - L. Evans

+        I read a bit of Evans for another reading group, and it was overall a challenging experience.
+I found that the most difficult part of reading Evans was actually the calculations with the multivariable calculus, and this was not a good time for me since I had essentially skipped vector calc in my self-studying journey.
+However, the book itself was fun to read, and the content was interesting, especially the stuff relating to the Laplacian and the properties thereof.
+I feel like I would have gotten a lot more out of reading the few chapters I read if I was better at calculating though.
+The Sobolev space stuff is cool, but I don't know enough to say anything much more than that.

+- **Mathematical Fluid Mechanics**
+    - *The Mathematical Analysis of the Incompressible Euler and Navier-Stokes Equations: An Introduction* - V. Vicol and J. Bedrossian

+    I read this at the recommendation of a professor, having just read some of Evans.
+I only got through the first chapter, but I found this first chapter to be very interesting, as it was my first time reading a text that incorporated aspects from physics (although it is very much a pure math text at heart).
+The first chapter was definitely very approachable and could be read with only a calculus background, especially since a lot of the chapter was deriving the Euler equation.
+The fourier analysis and harmonic analysis stuff went over my head, but I managed to intuit it to understand the Leray projector, and overall, I felt as if it was a great introduction to the subject, especially for someone who was not familiar with much physics beforehand.
+Its appendix is also very sleek and was a good reference.

 - **Measure Theory**
     - *Real Analysis: Modern Techniques and their Applications* - G. Folland